 What are pre-existing diseases, and how do insurance companies deal with them?

-Pre-existing diseases are those medical conditions that the policyholder is already suffering at the time of policy purchase.
+Pre-existing diseases are those medical conditions the policyholder already suffers during policy purchase.
 So, if you are diagnosed with an ailment at the time of policy purchase, it is termed a pre-existing disease.

 Some insurers also cover pre-existing diseases in their critical illness insurance plans.
 Different insurance companies deal differently with such pre-existing ailments.
 Some levy an additional premium, whereas others mandate a waiting period to include them as part of the coverage; some may even implement a premium increase and a waiting duration.

-An additional levy of premium increases the cost of insurance coverage.
-At the same time, waiting for nurtures you to wait for a specified period until the ailment is a pt of your policy’s scope.
+An additional premium levy increases the cost of insurance coverage.
+At the same time, waiting for nurtures you to wait for a specified period until the ailment is a part of your policy’s scope.
 Even if the premium is increased, ensuring coverage for such pre-existing ailment is essential as it has a higher probability of occurrence shortly despite seeking medication. * Standard T&C Apply

 The regulator, IRDAI’s take on pre-existing ailments

-In September of 2019, IRDAI announced modification of the pre-existing ailment clause.
+In September 2019, IRDAI announced the modification of the pre-existing ailment clause.
 This modification led to the rejection of applications by the insurance companies.
-However, in February of 2020, this amendment was soon deleted, resolving the ambiguity caused by it.
-Here’s a comparative table showcasing the old and the new definition.
+However, in February 2020, this amendment was soon deleted, resolving the ambiguity it caused.
+Here’s a comparative table showcasing the old and the new definitions.

 Earlier definition | Amended definition |